NorthernOceanS/NormaConstructor-wiki/en/nos.md

 `system.registerNOSProgram(name, NameSpace)` is used in register NOS Programs. `NameSpace` should be an object, which is namespace of NOS programs.
 The `cat` function of namespace `nc` is refered as `nc.cat`.

-There is also two functions
+There is also two functions called native NOS program, who haven't namespace, they are `set` and `add`.

 ## Run a NOS Program